gianveloxbr/3dstdb/README.md

 + Basic insertion into the database.
 + Integration with PHPQRCode.
 + QRCode already being generated using the parameters sended by user.
++ List all the games using the DB.

 ### Database Info
 + Create a new database with the name '3ds' using UTF8_general_ci